-If you're considering a loyalty program for your small business, here are a three high- and low-tech options for implementing one.
+If you're considering a loyalty program for your small business, here are three high- and low-tech options for implementing one.

 Rewards and discount programs

-For a simple, low-tech loyalty program, direct mailer coupons can be a great way to get local consumers into your store.
+For a simple, low-tech loyalty program, direct mailer coupons can be a great way to get local customers into your store.
 However, for the program to succeed, you need to make sure you have a strategic, personalized mailing system.

-"You can personalize your offers for consumers based on their spending and websites they've visited in the past.
-You now have the ability to measure [the effectiveness of] an ad and see if it led to a purchase on that customer's card."
+"You can personalize your offers for consumers based on their spending and websites they've visited in the past," Tavares said.
+"You now have the ability to measure [the effectiveness of] an ad and see if it led to a purchase on that customer's card."

-"The path to loyalty-building begins with customer knowledge," Doherty said.
+"The path to loyalty-building begins with customer knowledge," Doherty added.
 "Establish a means for identifying your customers at the point of sale.
 That provides a way for you to understand your customers, to learn what makes them unique and what motivates their behavior.
 You can then leverage that wealth of information to personalize your interactions and demonstrate that you value their business."

 Additional reporting by Nicole Fallon.
 Some source interviews were conducted for a previous version of this article.